Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Lifshitz-type solutions

-Lifshitz-type solutions in gravitational theories are significant due to their association with non-relativistic holography, functioning as gravitational duals (asymptotically Lifshitz spacetimes) for quantum field theories that demonstrate anisotropic scaling between space and time.
-This scaling is characterized by a dynamic critical exponent $z \neq 1$ meaning:
+Similar Lifshitz-type solutions have been reported in the context of Einstein and higher-curvature gravities.
+Compared with these results, the solutions presented here incorporate quadratic curvature corrections and exhibit additional parameter dependence, which leads to a richer structure of possible geometries \cite{taylor}.
+Lifshitz-type solutions in gravitational theories are significant because of their association with non-relativistic holography, functioning as gravitational duals (asymptotically Lifshitz spacetimes) for quantum field theories that demonstrate anisotropic scaling between space and time.
+This scaling is characterized by a dynamic critical exponent $z \neq 1$ meaning,

-These solutions are generally categorized into two main families based on their time dependence as static and stationary solutions.
-Static solutions are time-independent solutions and are often the first type of Lifshitz black holes found in various gravity models.
-A key characteristic is the existence of a global timelike Killing vector field that is perpendicular to surfaces of constant time.
-It implies that the geometry remains unchanged under reversing the direction of time.
-On the other hand, stationary solutions possess a global timelike Killing vector field, which, however is not necessarily perpendicular to surfaces of constant time.
+These solutions are generally categorized into two main families based on their time dependence: static and stationary solutions.
+Static solutions are time-independent and are often the first type of Lifshitz black holes found in various gravity models.
+A key characteristic is the existence of a global timelike Killing vector field that is perpendicular to the surfaces at constant time.
+This implies that the geometry remains unchanged when the time direction is reversed.
+On the other hand, stationary solutions possess a global timelike Killing vector field, which is not necessarily perpendicular to surfaces of constant time.
+For clarity, the analysis is organized into static and stationary subsections, while the thermodynamic properties and Lifshitz-type extremal solutions are presented separately in the other subsections.